-Table 5: Responsibilities of courts in relation to other roles Litigants The courts should determine the relevance of the SPD sought by the party (except when it pertains to the party or opposing party) to the present matter before granting/denying access, and decide on applications to publish or redact SPD from the public record.
-Lawyers/ Lawyers/advocates should be given sufficient opportunities to tag PD and SPD in filings, transcripts, public documents, e.g., Advocates Judgments and orders, and audio-visual recordings of proceedings.
+TABLE OF POTENTIAL Responsibilities of courts in Relation to other roles

+LITIGANTS The courts should determine the relevance of the SPD sought by the party (except when it pertains to the party or opposing party) to the present matter before granting/denying access, and decide on applications to publish or redact SPD from the public record.
+LAWYERS/ADVOCATES Lawyers/advocates should be given sufficient opportunities to tag PD and SPD in filings, transcripts, public documents, e.g., Judgments and orders, and audio-visual recordings of proceedings.
 The Registry will be responsible for reviewing such requests.
-Witnesses The court must not disclose PD/SPD pertaining to them unless parties need it to defend themselves/ their claim effectively (e.g., for cross-examination), it is necessary for the official mandate (e.g., police investigation), or if public interest merits . that it is made public for the citizens to understand reasoning the decision Investigation agencies, law Courts may permit these agencies/ officers to retain and use PD/SPD the court has provided access to if necessary for enforcement, court maintaining public order, safety and national security appointed officers General Public The judiciary should proactively disclose statistics.
+WITNESSES The court must not disclose PD/SPD pertaining to them unless parties need it to defend themselves/ their claim effectively (e.g., for cross-examination), it is necessary for the official mandate (e.g., police investigation), or if public interest merits that it is made public for the citizens to understand reasoning the decision INVESTIGATION AGENCIES/ LAW ENFORCEMENT/ COURT-APPOINTED OFFICERS Courts may permit these agencies/ officers to retain and use PD/SPD the court has provided access to if necessary for maintaining public order, safety and national security GENERAL PUBLIC The judiciary should proactively disclose statistics.
 Bulk records should only be made available as per specific conditions - refer to the earlier section on bulk data.
-Judges exercising judicial The Registry should ensure that the judge has all information about cases in their docket and should ensure that all PD/SPD functions is appropriately tagged.
-Court Clerk The Registry should ensure that the court clerk is given access to information only in cases that are being adjudicated by the judge they are serving.
-For cases beyond jurisdiction, the court clerks should be given access to PD/SPD only to the extent granted to the judge they are serving.
-Media and journalists The court should verify the accreditation of professionals and organisations and proactively provide them with information after this.
-The court should refuse disclosure if it would cause an undue threat to privacy, due process, or law and order.
-A dedicated media liaison officer should be appointed to respond to queries and restrict reporting when mandated by statute or a court order.
-Courts should also publish such restrictions on their websites.
-Contractors/ vendors appointed by the court Before the courts employ a contractor who would require access to judicial data, (including PD/SPD), they must verify that contractor has implemented necessary security measures.
-The service contract must place stringent conditions on the volume, duration, confidentiality, and uses of data.
-The courts should monitor and regularly audit the contractor to verify compliance.
+JUDGES EXERCISING JUDICIAL FUNCTIONS The Registry should ensure that the judge has all information about cases in their docket and should ensure that all PD/SPD is appropriately tagged.